By Randolph Fiery

 My grandmother had managed what could have been a large problem in a way that opened up good solutions for all of us.
 Viewed in the context of standard mental health treatment, Pop was having hallucinations, but she treated his perceptions as a normal part of his aging process and gave me a way to understand his behavior.
 I became interested in those things that grandfather could see but I couldn’t.

 Looking back I am touched again by the quiet wisdom of my grandmother who understood my needs and the fragile path of impermanence that my grandfather was walking.
 Grandfather knew he was helping me to learn important lessons, and I knew I was helping him when I lit his pipe or cigar.
 My grandmother had not used the standard way of dealing with “crazy visions” but instead she drew on the wisdom of the heart.
 Both she and Dr. Sacks possessed the ability to be kind and to show compassion.
 These are qualities greatly needed in this big old goofy world we live in.

 * * * * *

 From the Editor: Randolph Fiery and I share a very great appreciation for Oliver Sacks: he was brilliant both intellectually and emotionally, deeply skilled in taking care of his patients and in relating to the people around him.
-But it seems that he never ventured into exploring areas of reality that are central to this publication.
-For WINNpost experiences of the “unseen” are important to consider as potentially valid and significant.
-“Hallucinations” may be glimpses of other dimensions of reality and definitely not just part of a disease process.
+But it seems that he did not venture into exploring areas of reality that are central to this publication.
+For WINNpost experiences of the unseen are important to consider as potentially valid and significant.
+There are times when hallucinations may be glimpses of other dimensions of reality and definitely not just part of a disease process.